Early 1980s recession: Banks

-Saving and loan crisis
+Savings and loan crisis

 The recession also significantly exacerbated the savings and loan crisis.
 In 1980, there were approximately 4590 state and federally chartered savings and loan institutions (S&Ls), with total assets of $616 billion.
 From 1979, they began losing money because of spiraling interest rates.
 Net S&L income, which had totaled $781 million in 1980, fell to a loss of $4.6 billion in 1981 and a loss of $4.1 billion in 1982.
 The tangible net worth for the entire S&L industry was virtually zero.

 The Federal Home Loan Bank Board (FHLBB) regulated and inspected S&Ls and administered the Federal Savings and Loan Insurance Corporation (FSLIC), which insured deposits at S&Ls.
 The FHLBB's enforcement practices were significantly weaker than those of other federal banking agencies.
 Until the 1980s, savings and loans had limited lending powers and so the FHLBB was a relatively small agency, overseeing a quiet, stable industry.
-Unsurprisingly, the FHLBB's procedures and staff were inadequate to supervise S&Ls after deregulation.
 Also, the FHLBB was unable to add to its staff because of stringent limits on the number of personnel that it could hire and the level of compensation it could offer.
 The limitations were placed on the agency by the Office of Management and Budget and were routinely subject to the political whims of that agency and political appointees in the Executive Office of the President.
 In financial circles, the FHLBB and FSLIC were called "the doormats of financial regulation".

-Because of its weak enforcement powers, the FHLBB and FSLIC rarely forced S&Ls to correct poor financial practices.
 The FHLBB relied heavily on its persuasive powers and the US states to enforce banking regulations.
-With only five enforcement lawyers, the FHLBB would have been in a poor position to enforce the law, even if it had wanted to.

 One consequence of the FHLBB's lack of enforcement abilities was the promotion of deregulation and of aggressive, expanded lending to forestall insolvency.
 In November 1980, the FHLBB lowered net worth requirements for federally insured S&Ls from 5% of deposits to 4%.
 The FHLBB lowered net worth requirements again to 3% in January 1982.
 Additionally, the agency required S&Ls to meet those requirements only over 20 years.
 The rule meant that S&Ls less than 20 years old had practically no capital reserve requirements.
 That encouraged extensive chartering of new S&Ls since a $2 million investment could be leveraged into $1.3 billion in lending.